bhuvaneshsel/FacultyOfficeHoursManager/dev-00-0.2/ReadMe.txt

 # Name of application: Office Connect
-# Version: 0.7
+# Version: 0.8

 # who did what:
-1. Eman Naseerkhan - Added delete UI and implemented functionality for Delete
+1. Eman Naseerkhan - Implemented Polymorphism
-2. Yogi Chipalkatti - Worked on testing/populating different schedules
+2. Yogi Chipalkatti -
-3. Bhuvanesh Selvaraj - Worked on Search Schedule page functionality
+3. Bhuvanesh Selvaraj -
-4. Nhat Nguyen - Worked on Search Schedule page UI
+4. Nhat Nguyen -

-# Any other instruction that users need to know:
+# Assignment Notes:
+Polymorphism is used in this application with Navigation as the parent interface.
+The concrete child classes it is used in are: HomeController, DefineOfficeHoursController, SavedCoursesController, SavedOfficeHoursController, SavedScheduleController, SemesterCoursesController, SemesterScheduleController and TimeSlotsController.